-Dwarf Gourami (Trichogaster lalius) Fish Species Profile
+Dwarf Gourami (Trichogaster lalius) Species Profile & Care Guide

 The Dwarf Gourami is a majestic looking freshwater fish.
 They are shy and peaceful fish, very hardy and easily maintained.
 Because of this and their beautiful colours that make your tank stand out, they have become popular in the aquarium hobby.